joshuasargunam/SimpleAutomation/README.md

 1. test script can be made to run in different browsers
 2. many OOPS concepts like inheritance, object and classes could be used

+Steps to run the test
+1. clone this repository
+2. Right click main class and select Run 'Main'